 All Things Bright and Beautiful

 This site is very useful for help in planning:

-During the week leading up to your Wedding, a rehearsal is arranged so everyone knows what to do on the day.
-One evening during that week is probably more convenient, but please speak to the Priest taking the Service to arrange a suitable time for all concerned.
+During the week leading up to your Wedding, the priest who is taking the service will arrange a rehearsal in Church so everyone knows what to do on the day.
+One evening during that week is probably more convenient, but please speak to the Priest to arrange a suitable time for all concerned.

 Try to get the following people to come along to the Church for the rehearsal: